env0/env0-client-integrations/node/README.md

 Run `env0 help` to get a helpful list of supported commands and arguments.

-### `env0 configure`
+### `env0 configure <arguments>`

+Sets configurable options for the CLI.
-Displays a set of prompts that will help you configure the CLI options.
+If no arguments are given, displays a set of prompts that will help you configure the CLI options.

 ### `env0 deploy <arguments>`